ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 ## Stretching a Layer 2 Network to IBM Cloud

-Extend a Layer 2 network from the on-premises data center to VCF/VCS HCX enabled cloud.
+Extend a Layer 2 network from the on-premises data center to VCS HCX enabled cloud.
 {: #hcx-archi-install-cfg-hybrid-stretch-layer-2}

 ### Prerequisites for stretching a Layer 2 Network to IBM Cloud